Pakistan shuts schools in Lahore over record pollution – DW – 11/03/2024

-Primary schools in Pakistan's second-largest city Lahore will close for a week as a result of unprecedented air pollution levels, the provincial government announced Sunday.
+Primary schools in Pakistan's second-largest city Lahore will close for a week as a result of unprecedented air pollution, the provincial government announced Sunday.

 The metropolis in the country's east has for days been blanketed in a thick layer of smog caused by traffic fumes, smoke from seasonal crop burning on farms, and pollution-trapping winter temperatures.